ElasticLINQ/ElasticLINQ/NOTES.md

 1. Formatting non-string values for querying - e.g. dates
 2. Error handling for unsupported LINQ syntax
 3. Error handling for bad or incorrect return data
-4. Consider dropping WhereTargets and replacing with Query operation that has Where-like semantics but always for query leaving Where always being a filter.

 ### Not yet supported
 1. Primary key look-up to other DB (e.g. Couchbase)